Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 </body>
 </html>
 ```
-pretty simple little page its just a black page with a white table of commands these commands are sorted by Account level you may change the sorting by any field by adujusting the SQL Query:
+Pretty simple little page its just a black page with a white table of commands these commands are sorted by Account level you may change the sorting by any field by adjusting the SQL Query:
 ```sql
 SELECT name, security, help FROM mangos.command ORDER BY security;
 ```

 ###FIREWALL
-The list of ports is located towards the top of this page with a full disciption the commands below will open each port on the firewall.
+The list of ports is located towards the top of this page with a full description the commands below will open each port on the firewall.
 For those ports
 In the event that your RPM Distro has a firewall installed here is a list of commands that will help you open your ports:
 ```bash
 iptables -A INPUT -p tcp --dport 3306 -m state --state NEW,ESTABLISHED,RELATED -j ACCEPT